 Thank god it's over.
 Reminded me of the projects students make when learning Premiere or Avid or Final Cut Pro.
 Everyone takes footage from a film and makes a video to show that they know how to apply video and audio effects.
 Someone uses footage from "Saw."
 I used a Squirrel Nut Zippers song.
 We screen these odes once and never watch them again, as they are only exercises.
 This too could have remained an exercise.

-I like Tscherkassky fine.
-I've enjoyed his inquiries and extrapolations...
+I've enjoyed Tscherkassky.
+I've liked his inquiries and extrapolations...
 But my god this is perfect.
 If Vertov provided cinema's Rosetta Stone, this is the realization of its cryptography, in poetry; its embodiment as philosophical event.
 Most exciting to me is that Schaefer's contribution is thus more integral than in their other collaborations, bringing sound to a theoretical forefront that it's too often denied.

 I feel like the film's title is the name of a document the director didn't bother reading.
 The whole thing felt broken and needlessly frenzied.
 In my opinion the message about Hollywood masculinity was conveyed in the first 2 minutes and the rest was just an exercise in discomfort.